 Six months passed, and not only did Stamatis not die, he was actually feeling better than ever.
 He started working in the vineyard during the day, making himself useful, and in the evenings, he’d play dominoes with friends.

-Forty-nine years later, Stamatis is now 102 years old.
 At one point, 25 years after his diagnosis, Stamatis went back to the United States to ask his doctors what had happened.
 Apparently, his doctors were all dead.

+Stamatis, who lived to be 102 years old, passed away in 2013.
 A New York Times article “The Island Where People Forget To Die” describes the Ikarians, a population of Greeks like Stamatis who frequently live to be over a hundred years old.
 What can we learn from the people of Ikaria about how to live long, happy, productive lives?

 Here are some of the longevity-inducing factors researchers found from studying this population of centenarians: